-There is no doctor or drugstore in Port Barton but both can be found in Roxas which is only 30 km away.
-The nearest hospital is also in Roxas but a better one is in Puerto Princesa.
+There is a first aid point in Port Barton.
+The nearest hospital is in Roxas, (30 km) but a better one is in Puerto Princesa.
 To call the ambulance call 911.
-You can get paracetamol, iodine and bandaid in local shops.
+You can get basic medication in local shops.

 Here is a list of things that pose a potential health risk when in the Philippines: sunstroke, sunburn, motorbike accidents, dog’s bites, stonefish sting, dengue, malaria, sandflies’ bites, food indigestion, scratches and small wounds and sexually transmitted diseases.
 None of these is typical for Port Barton only and any traveller should do thorough research including medical consultation before going on tropical vacation.
 Here we do not provide any medical advice but only share a few common-sense tips and give information on what is available and where it can be found in case of medical emergency.